-The Company had adopted the consolidated corporate-tax system in Japan.
-Under the consolidated corporate-tax system, the taxable profits or losses on a consolidated basis were calculated by aggregating those of the parent company and its wholly owned domestic subsidiaries (a "tax consolidated group"), and any unused tax losses carried forward, except for certain specified consolidated tax losses carried forward, by one company could be used by another company within the tax consolidated group for Japanese national corporation tax purposes.
-Therefore, the deferred tax assets relating to deductible temporary differences and tax losses carried forward were recognized on a consolidated basis, but only to the extent that it was probable that future consolidated taxable profits would be available against which the deductible temporary differences and tax losses carried forward could be utilized.
+The Company has adopted the group aggregation system in Japan from the fiscal year beginning April 1, 2022, resulting from an amendment to the Corporation Tax Act, which revised the consolidated corporate-tax system and shifted to the group aggregation system.
+Under the group aggregation system, each company consisting of the parent company and its wholly owned domestic subsidiaries (an "aggregation group") individually files its own tax return (rather than a consolidated tax return), while aggregating the taxable profits or losses on an aggregation group basis largely in the same manner as the consolidated corporate-tax system.
+In that aggregation, any unused tax losses carried forward, except for certain specified tax losses carried forward, by one company could be used by another company within the aggregation group for Japanese national corporation tax purposes.
+Therefore, the deferred tax assets relating to deductible temporary differences and tax losses carried forward were recognized on an aggregation group basis, but only to the extent that it was probable that the aggregation group's future taxable profits would be available against which the deductible temporary differences and tax losses carried forward could be utilized.